 - Put the rest of roasted hazelnuts on a wooden board and crush them with the back of a fork.
 The goal is to get small pieces to roll the balls into.
 You don't want them to be too big but also not too small.

-- Take the chocolate mixture from the fridge and divide it into 10 equal parts.
+- Take vegan Nutella from the freezer and divide it into 10 equal parts.

 - Take first of these pieces, flatten it out, put one whole hazelnut in the middle then wrap that hazelnut into the chocolate mixture and shape a ball with your hands.
-Repeat with the rest of the nine chocolate spread pieces and hazelnuts.
-If the chocolate mixture gets too wet from the heat of rubbing it with your hands put it back in the fridge so it hardens again before proceeding.
+Repeat with the rest of the nine vegan Nutella pieces and hazelnuts.
+If the vegan Nutella gets too wet from the heat of rubbing it with your hands put it back in the freezer so it hardens again before proceeding.

 - Roll all 10 balls into crushed hazelnuts.

-- Put balls back in the fridge for a little while so they harden again.
+- Put balls back in the freezer for a little while so they harden again.